NYCPlanning/nyc-planning-style-guide/src/styleguide/index.md

 ## Form Layouts

 Form elements in Foundation are styled based on their type attribute rather than a class.
 Inputs in Foundation have another major advantage — they are full width by default.
-That means that inputs will run as wide as the column that contains them.
+That means that inputs will run as wide as the cell that contains them.
 However, you have two options which make these forms extremely versatile:

-- You can size inputs using column sizes, like `.medium-6`, `.small-6`.
+- You can size inputs using cell sizes, like `.medium-6`, `.small-6`.
-- You can create row elements inside your form and use columns for the form, including inputs, labels and more.
+- You can create row elements inside your form and use cell for the form, including inputs, labels and more.
 Rows inside a form inherit some special padding to even up input spacing.

 ---